jaboll-ai/mprem/README.md

 ![Show command list](resources/commands.png)

 ### FYI:
-- All of this can be done with mpremote only
+- All of this can be done with mpremote and esptool only

-- Also take a look at: (https://github.com/Josverl/micropython-stubber)

 - For beginners: (https://thonny.org/)